rich17lucas/RaspberryPi/README.md

 `sudo raspi-config`
 Select *Advanced Options*, then *Hostname*
 _Note any characters after period '.' are ignored - so 'rpi2.02' was treated as 'rpi2' whereas 'rpi2-01' was fine_

+##Change the password for the *pi* default user
+Launch the raspi-config utility
+`sudo raspi-config`
+Option 2 - Change User Password
+This will drop you out to the terminal session prompting you for a new password.